Ashok0/EnderalVREssentials-Nightly/README.md

 [**SkyVRaan - Shimmering VR Waters**](https://www.nexusmods.com/skyrimspecialedition/mods/30571?tab=files): Adds a fake reflection effect to Skyrim VR's outdoor water.
 It breaks up the distant LOD, shows wave movement on the distant water, and gives an illusion of water depth in the distance.
 Also has improved realism and clarity of near water.

-&#x1F53A; **SMALL PERFORMANCE DROP --- For lower end GPUs, you may wish to experiment with disabling DynDOLOD by disabling "SkyVRaan - Shimmering VR Waters" and "Synthesis_Output" in Mod Organizer 2.** &#x1F53A;
+&#x1F53A; **SMALL PERFORMANCE DROP --- For lower end GPUs, you may wish to experiment with disabling SkyVRaan by disabling "SkyVRaan - Shimmering VR Waters" and "Synthesis_Output" in Mod Organizer 2.** &#x1F53A;

 [**Dirt and Blood - Dynamic Visual Effects**](https://www.nexusmods.com/skyrimspecialedition/mods/38886?tab=files): Your character will accumulate dirt and blood dynamically, which you can clean by swimming or standing in the rain.
 The effects are mostly visual only and do not affect gameplay.
 NPCs will also get bloody as a result of battles.
 Mod is designed to be simple and lightweight.